awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/OperationList-cmd.md

 + **Severity—**An indication of the severity of this message:

-  + `error`: This message indicates that this is not a valid settings for an option\.
+  + `error`: This message indicates that this is not a valid setting for an option\.

-  + `warning`: This message provides information you should take into account\.
+  + `warning`: This message provides information you should consider\.

 ### Examples<a name="CLIReference-cmd-ValidateConfigurationSettings-Examples"></a>